-The Office of Sports Media Relations is responsible for the day-to-day publicity efforts of Valparaiso University's 21 Division I sports.
-The primary function of the Valpo Sports Media Relations Office is to service and accommodate the media in its coverage of the entire Crusaders' Athletic department.
-Requests for interviews and photos of student-athletes, coaches, or administration must be made 24 hours in advance through the media relations office.
+The Office of Sports Media Relations is responsible for the day-to-day publicity efforts of Valparaiso University's 19 Division I sports.
+The primary function of the Valpo Sports Media Relations Office is to service and accommodate the media in its coverage of the entire Valpo athletic department.
+Requests for interviews and photos of student-athletes, coaches or administration must be made 24 hours in advance through the media relations office.

-The Sports Media Relations Office, located in the Athletics-Recreation Center, handles a variety of press services, including, but not limited to, the issuing of credentials, creating press releases, the publication of game programs and press notes, as well as compiling statistics and web site maintenance.
+The Sports Media Relations Office, located in the Athletics-Recreation Center, handles a variety of press services, including, but not limited to, the issuing of credentials, creating press releases, the publication of game notes, as well as compiling statistics and website maintenance.

 Members of the Sports Media Relations Office will assist with any day-of-game needs, including player and coach information, in-game statistics and post-game notes and quotes.

-Aaron Leavitt - Assistant Director of Athletics for Media Relations
+Aaron Leavitt - Assistant Athletic Director for Media Relations

-Primary contact: Volleyball, men's basketball, softball, bowling, men's golf, women's golf
+Primary contact: Volleyball, women's soccer, women's basketball, softball, bowling, men's/women's swimming

 E-mail: Aaron.Leavitt@valpo.edu Phone: 219-464-6953 (o) 219-476-6680 (c)

-CREDENTIALS: Credentials for home games are provided to those members of the media approved by the media relations office who are covering the event in a full working capacity and requests should be made by email or phone as far in advance as possible, with a minimum of 24 hours notice.
-Passes may be claimed at the Media Entrance of the ARC located at the west entrance of the building.
+CREDENTIALS: Credentials for home games are provided to those members of the media approved by the media relations office who are covering the event in a full working capacity.
+Requests should be made by email or phone as far in advance as possible, with a minimum of 24 hours notice.
 A media pass does not necessarily guarantee a seat on press row.
 Spouses, dates, children and non-workers are NOT permitted in the media areas.
 Passes must be displayed at all times, and Valparaiso reserves the right to revoke passes and privileges at any time due to misrepresentation or misconduct.

-GAME SERVICES: Programs, notes, media guides, statistics, and play-by-play are provided only to credentialed media.
-For wireless internet access, contact a media relations member, preferably when you request your credentials.
+GAME SERVICES: Game notes, statistics, and play-by-play are provided to credentialed media.
+For wireless internet access, media members should use the valpo-guest network.
+Password information is available upon request.
 Light refreshments are available in the Media Room for basketball and in the press box for football.
 Pizza will be available for football games and food vouchers for men's and women's basketball.

 RADIO: The visiting team's "official" station, as designated by the visitors' Media Relations Director, will be permitted origination privileges.
-A courtesy phone line is provided for football, basketball, and volleyball.
-An ISDN line is only available for events in the Athletics-Recreation.
-Center.
+A courtesy Ethernet line is provided for football, basketball, baseball and volleyball.
+Additional radio broadcast requests will be considered on a game-by-game basis.